-{\bf Structure of the paper:} In section \ref{sec:2}, we introduce some definitions and assumptions as preparation and then propose our MPC strategy in section \ref{sec:3}.
-We analyze the convergence guarantee of the proposed strategy in section \ref{sec:4}, and we summarize numerical experiments and conclusions in section~\ref{sec:5} and section \ref{sec:6}, respectively.
+{\bf Structure of the paper:} In Section \ref{sec:2}, we introduce definitions and assumptions as preparation and then propose our MPC strategy in Section \ref{sec:3}.
+We analyze the convergence of the proposed strategy in Section \ref{sec:4}, and summarize numerical experiments and conclusions in Sections \ref{sec:5} and \ref{sec:6}, respectively.